Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the South China Morning Post, mathematician Hong Wang – currently an associate professor at the Courant Institute for Mathematical Sciences of New York University (USA) – and his colleague Joshua Zahl (University of British Columbia, Canada) have just solved one of the most difficult geometry problems of the 20th - 21st centuries: the Kakeya Conjecture in three-dimensional space.

-Hong Wang was born in Guilin City (China), studied at Peking University before teaching and researching in the United States.
+Hong Wang was born in Guilin city (China), studied at Peking University before teaching and researching in the US.

-In two-dimensional space, rotating the needle to form a circle is easy to visualize, but if the rotation is more flexible, such as wiggling the needle while rotating, the area the needle sweeps can be even smaller.
+In two-dimensional space, rotating the needle to form a circle is easy to visualize, but if the rotation is more flexible, like shaking the needle while rotating, the area the needle sweeps can be even smaller.

 Scientists find solution to geometry problem that lasted more than a century.